DanMailman/GUIDE/README.md

 ### Imports Docs
 - One line for each type (class), function, or constant used from each package followed by a terse, comment:
     ```python
-    from os import makedirs                      # makedirs(): Creates directories
+    from os import makedirs                      # Creates directories
-    from os import path                          # path: Handles file and directory paths
+    from os import path                          # Handles file and directory paths
-    from sys import stderr                       # stderr: Outputs error messages
+    from sys import stderr                       # Outputs error messages
-    from sys import exit                         # exit(): Exits the program with a status code
+    from sys import exit                         # Exits the program with a status code
-    from typing import Dict                      # Dict: Type hint for dictionary structures
+    from typing import Dict                      # Type hint for dictionary structures
-    from UTILS import GetProblemListFromFile     # GetProblemListFromFile(): Parses problem CSV into a dictionary list
+    from UTILS import GetProblemListFromFile     # Parses problem CSV into a dictionary list
-    from UTILS import GetSolutionDictionaryList  # GetSolutionDictionaryList(): Processes problems with a solution function
+    from UTILS import GetSolutionDictionaryList  # Processes problems with a solution function
-    from UTILS import PutSolutionDictionaryList  # PutSolutionDictionaryList(): Outputs solution dictionaries to CSV
+    from UTILS import PutSolutionDictionaryList  # Outputs solution dictionaries to CSV
-    from UTILS import OutputSolutionStatements   # OutputSolutionStatements(): Prints formatted solution statements
+    from UTILS import OutputSolutionStatements   # Prints formatted solution statements
-    from UTILS import PrintDictionaryList        # PrintDictionaryList(): Output dictionaries in a list in readable format.
+    from UTILS import PrintDictionaryList        # Output dictionaries in a list in readable format.
-    from UTILS import GetSolutionStatements      # GetSolutionStatements(): Generate solution statements using the provided function.
+    from UTILS import GetSolutionStatements      # Generate solution statements using the provided function.
     from UTILS import GenerateGraphsPDF          # Creates a PDF with plots for given problems.
     ```
 - NOTE: This style improves diff readability and minimizes merge conflicts.